 Present Continuous Tense

 The present continuous tense describes actions that are ongoing in the present moment.
-For instance, when you say “I walk to school,” you mean, the way I normally get to school is by walking.
-I don’t drive or ride my bike.
-On the other hand, you use the present continuous tense — “I am walking to school” — to express the fact that right now, at this moment, you are walking.
+For instance, you use the present continuous tense — “I am walking to school” — to express the fact that right now, at this moment, you are walking.

 Sometimes, you use the present continuous tense to describe an ongoing process rather than an action taking place at this exact moment in time.